Bug report #4415

 Suggestion: document this difference and close this ticket.
 Leave feedback.

-#10 Updated by Harrissou Santanna about 3 years ago
+#10 Updated by Harrissou Santanna over 3 years ago

 - Resolution set to fixed/implemented